 To clarify, I’m referring to the WordPress.org open source distribution, not WordPress.com.

 Although both versions are developed by Automattic and were founded by Matt Mullenweg it is the self hosted .org version I’m interested in.

-WAMP is now my preferred development environment.
+WAMP is now my preferred localhost environment.